 Sidebar: I love that this event gives a platform for artists to display chalk art for the first time.

 I love this event!
-I agree with Thom Glick.
-The addition of the 8’ chalk cubes “pulls people into the event.”
-Previously, if a person wasn’t paying attention they could walk right past the event and not realize it was going on.
+I love interacting with the artists.
+My personal favorite pieces are the 3-dimensional chalk art pieces that are on the pavement.
+I think the 8’ chalk cubes pull people into the event.
+Previously, if a person wasn’t paying attention, they could walk right past the event and not realize it was going on.
 It amazes me the creativity on display.
 Eight or ten feet is a large area to cover with chalk vertically or horizontally.
-This is the mature lady in me comment, I can’t imagine wear and tear on the body, especially the knees.
-Although this event is scheduled until 6:00pm, if you want to interact with the artists, I suggest you arrive about 3:30 pm.
-Many artists were done and packing up around 4:30 pm.
+Although this event is scheduled until 6:00 pm, if you want to interact with the artists, I suggest you arrive about 3:30 pm.